 Cellista® is an American cellist, performance artist & the artistic director of the interdisciplinary performing arts group Juxtapositions.
 She is known for her collaborations with artists across various media, as well self-producing stage poems (live performances staged in unconventional spaces that incorporate elements of classical music, theater, improvisation and visual art across a range of genres including pop, hip-hop, classical and more).
 These performances often feature a carbon fiber cello and loop station.

 Her interdisciplinary exhibit The End of Time which premiered alongside internationally renowned visual artist Barron Storey’s solo exhibit Quartet at Anno Domini art gallery in downtown San Jose with her chamber music collective the Juxtapositions Chamber Ensemble.
 The End of Time received critical acclaim.
 The dual exhibition, created in tribute to French composer Olivier Messiaen’s seminal chamber work The Quartet for the End of Time, received mention in Juxtapoz Magazine.

 Cellista is a 2014 Belle Foundation grantee.
 She is also a Nagel's Scholarship recipient.
-For her work with Messiaen's Quartet she received the Otey Award for research writing from San Francisco State University where she attended graduate school, studying for her MM in cello performance with Alexander Walsh-Wilson of the Alexander String Quartet.
+For her work with musicological work on Messiaen's Quartet she received the Otey Award for research writing from San Francisco State University where she attended graduate school, studying for her MM in cello performance with Alexander Walsh-Wilson of the Alexander String Quartet.
 She has presented her musicology research at the University of Calgary's Confounding Expections graduate musicology symposium as well as at the University of Nevada-Reno.

 She is documentary film subject for the experimental short Cellista directed by filmmaker Brian Favorite.
 Narrated by Rykarda Parasol the documentary/fairy-tale hybrid premiered at the Bernal Heights Film Festival and at Diamond in the Rough Film Festival in San Jose.